hamiat/painter/README.md

-Painter app created with React.
+Learning the basics in React. </br>
-The purpose of this project was to get familized with React hooks in particular.
+The purpose of this project was to familiarize myself with different fundamental concepts of the React framework, hooks in particular.